fourminute/Fluffy/README.md

 * Fluffy has <i>the most</i> stable and feature-rich NSP network install available.
 	* Fluffy randomizes port selection to allow for multiple consecutive network installs.
 	* Fluffy spoofs the file name sent to the Switch to fix a bug present in the original TinFoil's Network Install that causes a crash when installing NSP's with lengthy file names.
-	* Fluffy allows invidivual NSP selection when installing via Network.
+	* Fluffy allows invidivual(and multiple) NSP selection when installing via Network.
 	* Fluffy shows live network transfer rate in MB/s, no need to look at your Switch!
 	* Fluffy displays the current NSP being transferred via Network.
 * Fluffy features proper error handling for both USB and Network installs, to better let you know what went wrong!
 This also means no more program restarts when an install fails.